Miradouro De Santa Iria

 Ponta Delgada is the largest city, with the widest range of accommodation and restaurants.
 For shorter trips, it makes sense to base yourself there and explore different sections of the island each day, as per the itinerary below.

-If you’re on a budget, check out the well-regarded Nook Hostel and Azores Dream Hostel.
-They’re right in the heart of the city, and have both dorm bed and private room options.
+If you’re on a budget, check out the well-regarded Nook Hostel.
+It’s right in the heart of the city, with both dorm bed and private room options at reasonable prices, and a great common area for meeting people or watching TV.
+Breakfast is included, and there’s a full kitchen if you want to prepare some of your own meals as well.

 For higher-end visitors, both Urban Apart and Casa das Palmeiras get exceptional reviews.